armory/docs-cdaas/content/en/reference/deployment/config-file/traffic-management.md

         aliasName: <function-alias>
 ```

-* `targets`: the target name
+* `targets`: the list of targets using this alias
 * `function`: This is the same value as `artifacts.functionName` and `providerOptions.lambda.name`.
 See {{< linkWithTitle "reference/deployment/config-file/artifacts.md" >}} for details on those sections.
-* `aliasName`: The alias name, such as "latest-version".
+* `aliasName`: The alias name, such as "live-version".
 Your function's alias must already exist in the AWS Lambda console.

 This example declares a traffic split canary strategy.
 You must declare your function's alias for each deployment target that uses the traffic split strategy.